30 December 2022

 Table: Garden of Earthly Frights (Unpredict-O-Bubble Table)

 Every wizard's garden is known for its rare and unusual specimens.
-Roll as necessary on the table below to determine the prized plants of a particular practicioner of the magical arts.
+Roll as necessary on the table below to determine the prized plants of a particular practitioner of the magical arts.
 This is the seventh table of the Unpredict-O-Bubble Table.

 Garden of Earthly Frights